Our products

 Origin and history of zarzuela

-The name "zarzuela" is documented in 19th-century Catalan gastronomy, when the dish moved from fishermen's shacks to Barcelona restaurants.
-The "luxury" version added expensive shellfish (lobster, langoustines, prawns) and was flambéed with brandy, turning it into a celebratory dish.
+The name "zarzuela" appears documented in 19th-century Catalan gastronomy, when the dish moved from fishermen's shacks to Barcelona's restaurants.
+The "luxury" version added expensive seafood (lobster, Norway lobster, prawns) and was flamed with brandy, turning it into a celebratory dish.

-Modern zarzuela is, therefore, an elevation of the humble seafood stew to a sophisticated dish.
+The modern zarzuela is, therefore, an elevation of the humble seafood stew to a category dish.
 The base is the same: sofrito, fish, fish stock.
 What changes is the quality and variety of the ingredients.

 Ingredients for the traditional recipe (4-6 servings)